 Laura presents internationally on a variety of trends and issues around learning and performance for both professional associations and higher education institutions.
 She has delivered educational sessions and webinars for EDUCAUSE, The Online Learning Consortium, NACADA, ACPA, NASPA, Academic Impressions, and other higher education institutions and organizations.
 Laura served as the NACADA Technology in Advising Commission Chair from 2011-2013, NACADA Council Member (with the Commission and Interest Group Division) from 2013-2015, and co-Chaired the inaugural Online Learning Consortium Innovate (#OLCInnovate) in 2016.

 Laura is currently a Researcher with The Digital Learning and Social Media Research Group at Royal Roads University to investigate the impact of open, online, social, and networked learning.
-She helps to draft scripts and produce animations to disseminate scholarly work on the Research Shorts YouTube Channel.
+She drafts scripts and produces videos to disseminate scholarly work via the Research Shorts YouTube Channel.

 Laura’s research area is exploring how networked communities of practice influence and impact professional development and identity, specifically with the emergence of informal learning using social media and digital networks.
 As a contributing author to Erik Qualman’s book, What Happens on Campus Stays On YouTube, Dr. Pasquini thinks it’s a critical time for colleges and universities to be proactive in how they support and navigate online interactions with their campus stakeholders.
 We need to model and mentor digital identity development for our students, staff, and faculty at our institutions.
-You can often find Laura curating a wealth of goodness on Twitter, as @laurapasquini, podcasting with the Women Who Wine in Education (#3Wedu) and BreakDrink, and writing about organizational development, learning ponderings, or current research projects on her blog.
+You can often find Laura curating a wealth of goodness on Twitter, as @laurapasquini, podcasting with BreakDrink and the Women Who Wine in Education (#3Wedu), and writing about organizational development, technology for learning, knowledge management, or current research projects on her blog.

 Consulting & Presenting Specialties: Educational technology, digital L&D, organizational change management, team & group dynamics, academic advising and student support, career exploration/development, curriculum design, social media for learning, mentoring, informal/formal networks for training & development, learning and performance assessment.

-Contact Laura directly by emailing pasquini [dot] laura [at] gmail [dot] com.
+Contact Laura directly by emailing techknowtoolsllc [at] Gmail [dot] com

 [Disclaimer: The contents of this site represent the personal thoughts, opinions, and research of Laura A. Pasquini, which may or may not represent the opinions of her past, current, or future employers.]